 In essence, the One World collection is about addressing and crossing and dissolving frontiers.
 It is about opening up, not shutting out.
 In doing so, it does not deny the issues and the problems that can be created by difference.
 But neither does it fear those things.
 On the contrary, difference enriches, as the collection amply demonstrates.

 The vast majority of the poems in the “One World” collection feature differences of language and culture.
-But in the process of putting the collection together, it became impossible to ignore other differences that divide people and too often limit and degrade lives.
-Usually, it is our fear operating.
-In fear, we turn away ; in fear we stigmatise and distort (and in some cases sentimentalise) ; in fear we abuse.
-So as part of this realisation, there are several pairs of poems in the collection that are not bilingual, but instead cover a subject in which stigma or avoidance or distortion can often be a feature.
+But the collection also includes several pairs of poems that are not bilingual, but instead cover subjects in which stigma or avoidance or distortion can often be a feature.
 These subjects are : mental ill-health ; learning disability ; physical disability ; death (the latter pair of poems were written by someone about to die).

 During 2014 and 2015, the pairs of poems on mental ill-health and on learning disability became the basis of two whole new collections on those subjects.
 See below.